-We offer a wide range of pediatric services to meet the unique needs of children and their families.
+We offer a wide range of pediatric and adolescent services to meet the unique needs of children and their families.

 Occupational Therapy services are provided to help children who have difficulties in the areas of sensory processing, motor planning, visual-motor skills, and motor coordination.
 Our OT sessions target improving a child's ability to participate in play, learning, and self-help skills.
 We use sensory motor play in order to help build a child's self-confidence.
 We want children to confidently explore their environment, whether that's a toddler exploring toys, a child exploring a fun park or playground or a child confidently sitting in school cutting and coloring.
 Pediatric occupational therapists work on helping people in their occupations and the "occupation" of a child after-all is play, school, and self-help skills!